kelsi2/swapi_doc/README.md

 ## Films Endpoint

-The films array retrieved from the Luke Skywalker call looked like this:
+The films array retrieved from the Luke Skywalker call looks like this:

 ```json
 {